m4ktub/m4ktub.ws/_posts/2014-12-27-duplicity-backup-to-s3-with-raspberry-pi.md

 $ PASSPHRASE=testing duplicity --gpg-options --cipher-algo=AES256 src file://dst
 {% endhighlight %}

-We already installed Python support for the Amazon Storage backend so the file destination can be changed to an S3 URL and everything works as before.
-The typical S3 URL has the form `s3://s3-<region>.amazonaws.com/<bucket>/path` (as indicated in the [S3 Documentation][6]).
-We also need to setup the authentication and pass the access key id and secret key.
+We already installed support for the Amazon storage -- with `python-boto` -- so the file destination can be changed to an S3 URL and everything works as before.
+A typical S3 URL has the form `s3://s3-<region>.amazonaws.com/<bucket>/<path>` but there are other forms you can check in the [S3 Documentation][6].
+Using the S3 backend requires us to setup the authentication and pass the Amazon's AWS access key id and secret key.
 This can be done with the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

 Scripting duplicity
 -------------------

 In order to control the amount of options a script comes in handy.
-Also, having a script also allows us run the backup easily and control more aspects of the backup.
+Also, having a script allows us to run the backup easily and control more aspects of the backup.
 Lets start by putting the basics in a Bash script and accumulate logging in a file.

 {% highlight bash %}
 #!/bin/bash